 Principle #4: The Polar Regions have productive food webs.

-4A: Productivity (generation of life) is tied to seasonal changes in sea ice cover, water and air temperature.
+4A: Productivity (generation of life) is tied to seasonal changes in terrestrial and sea ice cover, water and air temperature.

 4B: Sea ice cover, water and air temperature change with the seasons.

 - 4B-1: Phytoplankton, tiny plants at the base of the food web, grow abundantly during the long days of polar summer.
 Krill (small shrimp-like crustaceans) feed on plankton.

 - 4B-2: Each winter, as sunlight and temperatures decrease, sea ice grows to cover large areas of ocean.
 Young krill survive their first winter by feeding on algae on the underside of the sea ice and the ice provides shelter from predators.

 - 4B-3: Krill serve as food for the higher levels in the Polar food webs.

 4C: The Antarctic food web is simple and dependent on ice.